Completed Environmental Assessments

 The City of Windsor has completed a Class Environmental Assessment to provide an improved 6th Concession Road/North Talbot Road corridor that will serve the needs of the transportation system and area growth for a 20-year period.
 The study addresses impacts on the adjacent arterial/collector road network and land uses, including consideration of pedestrian connections, bikeway connections, traffic calming, and drainage issues.

-The City of Windsor has completed a Class Environmental Assessment Study (Class EA) to investigate providing an improved transportation corridor along Banwell Road from Tecumseh Road East to the Windsor city limits at the CPR tracks south of Intersection Road (approximately 2.7 km), which will serve the needs of the City of Windsor and area growth through a staged program of improvements over the next 20 years.
-The study addresses the short and long term traffic impacts, the adjacent road network, provisions for cyclists and pedestrians, and improved public safety in accordance with the Windsor Area Long Range Transportation Study (WALTS) and the Essex Windsor Regional Transportation Master Plan.
+The City of Windsor has completed a Class Environmental Assessment Study (Class EA) to investigate providing an improved transportation corridor along Banwell Road from Tecumseh Road East to the Windsor city limits at the Canadian Pacific Railway (CPR) tracks south of Intersection Road (approximately 2.7 kilometres), which will serve the needs of the City of Windsor and area growth through a staged program of improvements over the next 20 years.
+The study addresses the short- and long-term traffic impacts, the adjacent road network, provisions for cyclists and pedestrians, and improved public safety in accordance with the Windsor Area Long Range Transportation Study (WALTS) and the Essex Windsor Regional Transportation Master Plan.

 Environmental Study Report: